A Positive Experience for People Coming to live in Scotland

 Definitions

-For the purposes of this indicator ‘Migrant’ is defined as SHS respondents who report being born in any country other than Scotland.
+For the purposes of this indicator ‘Migrant’ is defined as an SHS respondent who reports being born in any country other than Scotland.
 This includes those born in the rest of the UK and overseas.

 Criteria for Change

-• Performance improving if there is a statistically significant increase compared to the previous year.
+- Performance improving if there is a statistically significant increase compared to the most recent comparable year.

-• Performance maintaining if there is no statistically significant change compared to the previous year.
+- Performance maintaining if there is no statistically significant change compared to the most recent comparable year.

-• Performance worsening if there is a statistically significant decrease compared to the previous year.
+- Performance worsening if there is a statistically significant decrease compared to the most recent comparable year.